kon172verma/automotive-rag/docs/chunking.md

 - more complex than flat chunking
 - needs careful metadata and retrieval design

-Recommendation: `Design for it now, compare it later`.
+Recommendation: `Yes`, this is the primary structure.

 ## Recommended v1 Chunking Rules

 - use headings and section boundaries whenever available
 - use TOC as a structural hint, not a single source of truth
 - keep one coherent procedure, warning block, or explanation together where possible
-- split oversized sections into child chunks for retrieval
+- create children inside each parent section
+- if a child is too large, split it semantically inside that same parent
 - keep table content chunkable and traceable
 - keep figure references attached to nearby explanatory text when useful
-- preserve parent section id, heading path, and page span on every chunk
+- preserve parent section id, heading path, page span, and sibling order on every chunk

 ## How Tables And Special Content Affect Chunking